What is a Hip Labral tear?

 - Weakness in the hip toward one side specifically

-How do I prevent labral tears?
+How do I prevent and treat a Hip Labral Tear?

 - Wear supportive shoes for working out and exercising